Structural-Spectral Graph Convolution with Evidential Edge Learning for Hyperspectral Image Clustering: Conclusion

 \section{Conclusion}

 This paper presents a superpixel clustering method for HSI, centered on two key innovations: a structural-spectral graph convolutional operator (SSGCO) for enhanced HSI superpixel representation and an evidence guided adaptive edge learning (EGAEL) module for superpixel topological graph refinement.
 SSGCO infuses dedicated spectral convolution into the information aggregation of GNNs, enabling comprehensive extraction of both spatial and spectral information from superpixels.
 Complementarily, EGAEL adaptively optimizes the superpixel topological graph by learning edge weights under the guidance of empirical edge weights, effectively mitigating the influence of initial incorrect connections.
-Finally, we integrate the proposed methods into a contrastive clustering framework, leveraging sample alignment and prototype contrast as clustering-oriented training objectives to achieve clustering.
+Finally, we integrate the proposed method into a contrastive clustering framework, leveraging sample alignment and prototype contrast as clustering-oriented training objectives to achieve clustering.
 Extensive experiments on several HSI datasets demonstrate the effectiveness and superiority of our method.

+Nevertheless, the proposed method still has some limitations.
+At the beginning of our method, we represent each superpixel as the average of its internal pixel features.
+This common practice, however, leads to the loss of 2D spatial structure within superpixels.
+In future work, we aim to exploit superpixels' internal spatial information.
+For example, we will consider padding superpixels into regular rectangles and introducing 2D convolution to learn better representations.

-\begin{IEEEbiography}[{ }]{Jianhan Qi} received the B.S. degree in Computer Science and Technology from Wuhan University of Technology, Wuhan, China in 2022.
-He is currently working toward the M.S. degree in Software Engineering from Southeast University, Nanjing, China.
+\begin{IEEEbiography}[{ }]{Jianhan Qi} received the B.S. degree in Computer Science and Technology from Wuhan University of Technology, Wuhan, China, in 2022, and the M.S. degree in Software Engineering from Southeast University, Nanjing, China, in 2025.
 His research interests include unsupervised learning and graph neural networks. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yuheng Jia} (Member, IEEE) received the B.S. degree in automation and the M.S. degree in control theory and engineering from Zhengzhou University, Zhengzhou, China, in 2012 and 2015, respectively, and the Ph.D. degree in computer science from the City University of Hong Kong, Hong Kong, China, in 2019.
 He is currently an Associate Professor with the School of Computer Science and Engineering, Southeast University, Nanjing, China.
 His research interests include machine learning and data representation, such as un/semi/weakly-supervised learning, high-dimensional data modeling and analysis, and low-rank tensor/matrix approximation and factorization. \end{IEEEbiography}